WwZzz/easyFL/README.md

 The experiment module contains experiment command generation and scheduling operation, which can help FL researchers more conveniently conduct experiments in the field of federated learning.

-### System_simulator
+### simulator

-The system_simulator module is used to realize the simulation of heterogeneous systems, and we set multiple states such as network speed and availability to better simulate the system heterogeneity of federated learning parties.
+The simulator module is used to realize the simulation of heterogeneous systems, and we set multiple states such as network speed and availability to better simulate the system heterogeneity of federated learning parties.

 ### Utils